haaaaaby/Heba-Adel-Genady/README.md

 ## 📫 Let's Connect!

 - 🔗 [LinkedIn](https://www.linkedin.com/in/heba-genady-32448825/)
-- 🌐 Portfolio & Projects: *(Add your personal website if available)*
 - 💬 I'm always open to discussing AI collaborations, mentoring opportunities, or consulting on your next big idea.

 ---